Zottelchens-WoW-Addons/AdiBags-Legion/README.md

 - Legion Reputation items
 - Broken Shore items

-**NEW IN VERSION 2.0 - THE HUGE UPDATE:**

-- Localization (feel free to contribute on Curseforge!)
-- Mergeable Categories
-- Custom Colors
-- A Prefix you can customize
-- A better UI (Categories, Dividers and alphabetical order)

-If anything is missing, misplaced, or you want a new category, then please write a comment or [open an issue](https://github.com/Zottelchen/adibags-legion/issues).
+If anything is missing, misplaced, or you want a new category, then please write a comment or [open an issue](https://github.com/Zottelchens-WoW-Addons/AdiBags-Legion/issues).

+**A special thanks to the following people for their contributions in translating this addon:**

+- None yet.
+Be the first? :)

+**If you want to contribute too, you can do so by submitting translations [directly on Curseforge](https://legacy.curseforge.com/wow/addons/adibags-legion/localization).**